 Then Maharaji sat while Patrick lovingly placed silk socks and soft leather shoes on Maharaji's feet.
 Patrick was in heaven and Maharaji loved that angelic look on his face.
 It was worth it having Patrick around just for that look.

-The meeting with Goldstein went well, although Goldstein never did come out and say what his plan would be.
-Still, Maharaji had full faith and trust in Goldstein and his little band of thugs and goons.
+The meeting with Norton went well, although Norton never did come out and say what his plan would be.
+Still, Maharaji had full faith and trust in Norton and his little band of thugs and goons.
 They had always done a good job in the Dirty Deeds department and came through with the goods to put the kabash on nosey little busy bodies.

 With the meeting adjourned, Maharaji had lunch served to him on the balcony, a grilled Monterey jack cheese sandwich with sliced ham, a large plate of cottage fries smoothered in hollandaise sauce and ketchup, and a couple of cold ones.
 With security on the job shutting down the pesky ex-premie website Maharaji felt that he had done enough for one day and it was time for his reward.